 Results of experimental investigations of the electrical conductivity of explosively shocked polycrystalline and single crystal potassium chloride samples are presented.
 KCl polycrystalline samples (diameter D = 33.0 mm and thickness h = 10.0 mm) and KCl single crystals oriented in the <100> direction (D = 38.0 mm and h = 6.0 mm) were loaded by shock waves generated from high explosives.
 It follows from the experimental results that the resistance of KCl single crystals is reduced to 10ˉ⁴ Â¿Â·cm due to the explosive shock compression. ©2009 IEEE.

-S. I. Shkuratov et al., "Conductivity of Explosively Shocked Potassium Chloride," PPC2009 - 17th IEEE International Pulsed Power Conference, Institute of Electrical and Electronics Engineers (IEEE), Jan 2009.
+S. I. Shkuratov et al., "Conductivity of Explosively Shocked Potassium Chloride," Proceedings of the 17th IEEE International Pulsed Power Conference (2009, Washington, DC), Institute of Electrical and Electronics Engineers (IEEE), Jul 2009.

 Article - Conference proceedings

 © 2009 Institute of Electrical and Electronics Engineers (IEEE), All rights reserved.